objectbox/objectbox-dart/dev-doc/packaging.md

 See the [plugin-update script](../tool/plugin-update.sh).
 It can also be used to adapt the plugin code files to the latest templates (note that it won't delete e.g. obsolete files).

-For now, the Flutter plugin is not used (e.g. method channels), no-op versions are provided because it is required.
+For now, the Flutter plugin is only used on Android (method channels) for a backwards-compatibility workaround.
+No-op versions are provided for other platforms because it is required.

 Some additional notes:
 * `name` from pubspec.yaml defines: